We chatted with The Guide Dog Foundation’s Rivi Israel to learn more about the training process and the vast capabilities of these incredible pups.

 What’s your role at the Guide Dog Foundation, Rivi?
 How did you initially get involved?

 I’m the Program Manager here and have been with the Guide Dog Foundation for 5 years.
-Before that, I was actually with another guide dog school for 18 years.
+Before that, I was with another guide dog school for 18 years.
 I’ve been in the community for a while.
-And GDF is the most amazing place with great staff and volunteers, and happy pups.
+GDF is the most amazing place with great staff, volunteers, and happy dogs.
 I also appreciate the focus on positive reinforcement training (it makes a big difference with foundation skills).

 How did the Guide Dog Foundation start?

 It’s all about fit: each dog and person has a specific walking speed.
-Dogs and handlers are matched by that cadence.
+Dogs and handlers are matched by their walking cadences.
 Other factors include environment (e.g., some dogs are better fits for cities), personality, and the control factor.
 It’s important to properly match the dog to the handler so that if a dog gets distracted by a squirrel, for example, they have a handler who can keep them in line.

 Our guide dogs are in high demand–in part because they’re so well trained, and in part because they’re given at no cost to the handler.
 So when someone is ready for a dog, they can apply through the site to fill out medical reports and visit in person.
 All guide dogs spend 2 years with personal training, so the Foundation understands their personality, which makes it easier to match with a handler.

 It is all about educating through consistency.
 The trainer shows the dog the problem and the solution, which is then rewarded with positive reinforcement.
-The dogs then learn to understand potential problems (like an obstacle in the road), and you can witness their problem-solving as they think through a solution on their own.
+The dogs then learn to anticipate potential problems (e.g. an obstacle in the road), and you can witness the dog think through a solution on their own.

-Is there a specific way for people to interact with guide dogs that we see on the street?
+How to interact with guide dogs that we see on the street

 While you might want to pet them, distracting the dog (with noises or pets) while the guide dog is working puts the blind person in jeopardy.
 Instead, try saying hi to the person with the guide dog and let them know if you have your dog.
 It is important to remember that they’re people just like us; they just use a different tool for mobility!